-I got my first pair about a year ago, and was so delighted I bought my second a month after that.
-(All the better to have a clean pair for each leg of a round-trip.)
+I got my first pair about a year ago and was so delighted I bought my second a month after that.
+(All the better to have a clean pair for each leg of a round trip.)
 If you’ve never experienced compression socks before, just imagine little corsets for your feet.
 They’re the very tightest around the foot and ankle, gradually loosening from the calf to just under the knee.
-Typically used by diabetics and those afflicted with varicose veins, they help to keep blood from pooling at your feet — which can cause dangerous clots, or just unsightly swelling— while you’re sitting for 12 hours, say, on a flight to Dubai.
+Typically used by diabetics and those afflicted with varicose veins, they help to keep blood from pooling at your feet — which can cause dangerous clots or just unsightly swelling — when you’re sitting for 12 hours, say, on a flight to Dubai.

 Wearing them for the first time can be jarring.
 They’re astonishingly tight and very stretchy.
 They require a little muscle to pull on, but the effect is worth it.
 You’ll land without heavy legs or swollen feet (the scourge of travelers who take their shoes off mid-flight), and you’ll arrive feeling deceptively slim.